Harmonic analysis of little $q$-Legendre polynomials: Introduction

 It is obvious that $\left\|\alpha_{1-q^n}\right\|_2^2\leq\left\|\alpha_{1-q^n}\right\|_1$ for every $n\in\mathbb{N}_0$.
 In Section~\ref{sec:uboundedness}, we obtain a uniform boundedness result on the characters and shall see that there is a constant $C>0$ (depending on $q$) such that $\left\|\alpha_{1-q^n}\right\|_1\leq C\left\|\alpha_{1-q^n}\right\|_2^2$ for all $n\in\mathbb{N}_0$ (Theorem~\ref{thm:characternorm}, cf. also Figure~\ref{fig:characternorm}).
-This will be established via asymptotic behavior and via methods coming from continued fractions, and it will enable us to show that the linear span of the idempotents is dense in $\ell^1(h)$ in Section~\ref{sec:idempotents} (Theorem~\ref{thm:wamlittleqleg1}).
+This will be established via asymptotic behavior and via methods coming from continued fractions, and it will enable us to show that the linear span of the idempotents is dense in $\ell^1(h)$ by applying Fourier analysis on polynomial hypergroups in Section~\ref{sec:idempotents} (Theorem~\ref{thm:wamlittleqleg1}).
 Hence, we will obtain that $\ell^1(h)$ is weakly amenable (Theorem~\ref{thm:wamlittleqleg2}), which means that there are no nonzero bounded derivations from $\ell^1(h)$ into $\ell^{\infty}$.\footnote{In Section~\ref{sec:amenability}, we will recall amenability notions in more detail, including references.} In contrast to the group case, weak amenability is a rather strong condition on (the $L^1$-algebra of) a polynomial hypergroup.
-There are characterizations via properties of the derivatives of the polynomials, which makes weak amenability also interesting with regard to special functions.
+There are characterizations via properties of the derivatives of the polynomials and their (Fourier) expansions w.r.t. the basis $\{P_k(x):k\in\mathbb{N}_0\}$.
 To our knowledge, the little $q$-Legendre polynomials yield the first example of a polynomial hypergroup whose $L^1$-algebra is both weakly amenable and right character amenable but not amenable.
 Section~\ref{sec:amenability} is devoted to such amenability considerations.
 In particular, we will compare the little $q$-Legendre polynomials to certain polynomials for which weak amenability was obtained in a very different way in \cite{Ka15}, as well as to their limiting cases $q\to1$, the Legendre polynomials.